Anth

-Anth is a 1994 Indian action film directed by Sanjay Khanna, produced by Ashok Honda and starred Sunil Shetty, Somy Ali in pivotal roles.
-Aloknath, Paresh Rawal, Mohan Joshi, Deepak Shirke, Vijayendra Ghatge, Neena Gupta, Makrand Deshpande also featured in the film.
+Anth is a 1994 Indian action film directed by Sanjay Khanna, produced by Ashok Honda and starred Suniel Shetty, and Somy Ali in pivotal roles.
+Aloknath, Paresh Rawal, Mohan Joshi, Deepak Shirke, Vijayendra Ghatge, Neena Gupta, and Makrand Deshpande also featured in the film.

 Plot

 Kali is a local ruffian who harasses students in his college.
 The principal Satyaprakash is helpless to stop him because Kali is the son of Dabla, who is one of the biggest gangsters in town.
 Satyaprakash has two sons Vikas and Vijay Saxena and a daughter Pooja.
 Vijay Saxena is in the love with Priya, a colleague in his engineering company.

 Kali rapes Pooja, and then the corrupt inspector Shirke puts the blame on Pooja's fiancée and has him killed while in custody.
 This enrages Vijay and he embarks upon a bloody and violent fight to cleanse the city of ruffians like Kali, Dabla and Shirke.
 ACP Kulkarni shows up in a special appearance as an honest ACP.